OUR TEAM

 Kialani Mackey

-Communications & Philanthropy Officer
+Communications & Partnerships Officer

 Kialani Mackey specializes in driving change through strategic communications and value-aligned partnerships.
 Before joining the HEAL Initiative at UCSF, Kialani drove digital communications strategies to protect land in the Bay Area, bring the US to zero emissions and shift the juvenile justice system to champion accountability and healing.